In this guide we’ll look at the best kitchen timers.

 A kitchen timer will be your best friend while cooking for years to come, so it’s worth investing in one that will look after your food as best it can!

-Our pick for best on the market is the Habor Kitchen Timer as it’s incredibly easy to use with its large digital LCD display, it has a retractable stand and magnetic back for easy placement, and comes in 3 great colours!
+Our pick for best on the market is the H&S Kitchen Timer as it’s incredibly easy to use with its large digital LCD display, loud alarm and magnetic back.